meliopolis/governance-paymaster/README.md

 Main challenge for a fully on-chain paymaster is to cover **only** the transactions specified and avoid getting drained through various different abuse vectors.

-Our logic requires specific calldata and our validation function checks for both the length and subsections of the calldata to ensure the call will only go to the intended ERC20token contract and only call a specific function (like `delegate(address)`) on that contract.
+Our validation function checks for both the length and subsections of the calldata to ensure the call will only go to the intended contract and only call a specific function (like `delegate(address)`) on that contract.

-In each of the Paymasters below, we specify the exact calldata required for Paymaster to approve.
+In each of the paymasters below, we specify the exact calldata required for the paymaster to approve.

 ### Other Considerations: attack vectors, gas costs, etc

-* What if the user calls the Paymaster again **immediately** or repeatedly after a successful action?
-In some cases, this is already limited by on-chain logic like a `Governor` contract won't allow same user to vote multiple times.
+* What if the user calls a paymaster again **immediately** or repeatedly after a successful action?
+In some cases, this is already limited by on-chain logic like a `GovernorBravo` contract won't allow same user to vote multiple times.
 In other cases, we record the user action and impose a minimum waiting time.

 * What if someone submits a transaction during high gas fees?
-There's a built-in `maxCost` to limit damage, also editable by the Paymaster Owner.
+There's a built-in `maxCost` to limit gas spend, also editable by the paymaster `owner`.

 * What if there is a dishonest bundler who submits fake transactions?
 Then, (in theory), that bundler will get penalized by EntryPoint when the transaction fails during EntryPoint's simulation.